-In my previous blog, I explained how prototyping and process management are two ways to manage uncertainty in design.
+In my previous blog on design thinking, I explained how prototyping and process management are two ways to manage uncertainty in design.
 In this blog, I elaborate on levels of certainty in prototyping business ideas and integrate the different strands of my argument in one picture.

 The basic problem of design is that we want to know something we cannot know: the future.
 What would be the effect of a design when implemented?
 We would like to implement each possible design in a different copy of the world, compare the results, and then return to the present to choose the best one.
 In the absence of parallel universes and time travel, we have to make do with prototypes.